Western leaders visit Ukraine to show solidarity as war enters third year

 Visit comes as Kyiv is on the defensive amid flagging Western aid and Russian territorial gains.

-Western leaders including the European Commission’s Ursula von der Leyen and Canada’s Justin Trudeau have arrived in Ukraine to show solidarity with Kyiv as it enters the third year of its war with Russia.
+Western leaders including the European Commission’s Ursula von der Leyen and Canada’s Justin Trudeau have visited Kyiv to show solidarity with Ukraine as it enters the third year of its war with Russia.

-Von der Leyen, Trudeau, Italian Prime Minister Giorgia Meloni, and Belgium Prime Minister Alexander De Croo arrived in the country on Saturday on an overnight train from neighbouring Poland.
+Von der Leyen, Trudeau, Italian Prime Minister Giorgia Meloni, and Belgium Prime Minister Alexander De Croo arrived in the country on Saturday on an overnight train from neighbouring Poland as Ukraine marks the second anniversary of Moscow’s invasion on the defensive amid flagging Western aid and Russian territorial gains.

 Keep readinglist of 4 items

-Meloni, whose country is chairing the G7 this year, is scheduled to host a video conference on Saturday between leaders from the group of major economies and Ukrainian President Volodymyr Zelenskyy, with new sanctions against Russia and joint arms purchases for Ukraine among the likely topics of discussion.
+“As Ukraine enters the third year of this relentless war, its government and its people can count on the G7’s support for as long as it takes,” the group said in a statement.

+It added that it would look for ways to make Moscow pay for the damage inflicted by its invasion: “We will continue to raise the cost of Russia’s war, degrade Russia’s sources of revenue and impede its efforts to build its war machine.”

-“More than ever, we stand firmly by Ukraine.
+In a post on the social media platform X, von der Leyen said: “More than ever, we stand firmly by Ukraine.
 Financially, economically, militarily, morally.
-Until the country is finally free,” von der Leyen said in a post on X.
+Until the country is finally free”.

+At the Wall of Remembrance, I pay my respects to the Ukrainians who made the ultimate sacrifice fighting for our values.

 Trudeau said that Ukrainians were fighting for “our collective future”.